 Subscriber has the meaning given to it in the ECNL.

+Subscriber Administrator has the meaning given to it in the Participation Rules.

+Subscriber Identity Verification Standard means the standard for the verification of identity of potential Subscribers set out in Schedule 7, as amended from time to time.

 Subscriber Registration Process means a documented process for creating and managing the registration of Subscribers, including, without limitation, processes relating to:

 a Subscriber’s registration; and